belenmg/Simple-segmentation-maps/README.md

 Algorithm_regions_complexes.py contain two functions to compute our filtered simplicial complex:

-          region_complex -> INPUT: A labelled image I (txt file of the folder B_Labelled images) and the centroids cm of each region of I (txt file of the folder                                          D_Centroids)
+          region_complex -> INPUT: A labelled image I (B_Labelled images) and the centroids cm of each region of I (D_Centroids)
                             OUTPUT: F_simplices, F_filter_value, F_pixel -> simplices, filter value for each simplex and boundary pixel where the filter value is      obtained, respectively.

-          valid_region_complex -> INPUT: List of the valid regions (txt file of the folder C_Used regions) and outputs of the previous function region_complex.
+          valid_region_complex -> INPUT: List of the valid regions (C_Used regions) and outputs of the previous function region_complex.
                                   OUTPUT: F_simplices, F_filter_value, F_pixel -> simplices, filter value for each simplex and boundary pixel where the filter value is obtained, respectively, considering only the labels of the valid regions.

 Algorithm_alpha_complexes.py contain two functions similar to the previous ones to compute the alpha complex.